Smart Contracts

 ProfileRegistry

-On-chain user profiles with unique names (3–20 characters) and an optional public rating strategy.
+On-chain user profiles with unique names (3–20 characters) and optional public self-reported audience context.
 Profile settings also support an on-chain generated avatar color override.
 Requires Voter ID.

 Key Functions

-• setProfile(name, strategy) — Create or update profile.
-Names are case-insensitive unique, and strategy stores a short public note about how the user rates on Curyo.
+• setProfile(name, selfReport) — Create or update profile.
+Names are case-insensitive unique, and selfReport stores public, self-reported, unverified audience context.

-• getProfile(address) — Get profile (name, strategy, createdAt, updatedAt).
+• getProfile(address) — Get profile (name, selfReport, createdAt, updatedAt).

 • getAddressByName(name) — Reverse lookup: name to owner address.